maximus-brown/maximus-brown.github.io/_posts/2020-07-06-How-to-mint-NFT-on-Cardano-using-Metro-Mermaids.markdown

 I'd also suggest being VERY careful what type of image you're uploading to ensure you don't break any copyright infringements.

-We're going to use a platform called [Pinata](https://pinata.cloud/) to upload images to IPFS, which has been my favorite tool so far.
+We're going to use a platform called [Pinata](https://pinata.cloud/) to upload images to IPFS, which has been smooth so far.
 I'm currently using their free tier plan.
-There are certainly other options if you're inclined to use alternatives.
+Feel free to try alternative methods to upload images to IPFS if you prefer.

 ### Let's go to Pinata:
 [https://pinata.cloud/](https://pinata.cloud/)